 Unfortunately, much of the history between the 1930’s and the mid 1950’s is a bit sketchy.
 In 1956, Captain Al Anderson of the Chicago Police Department was named by the Potentate to head the Unit.

 Membership increased dramatically and the first official uniform was established for all marching Nobles.

 In 2002, Denny Meyer, a retired Illinois State Police Lieutenant took over the Unit.
-He redefined the membership rules, instituted a high standard of conduct, and introduced a number of changes that have brought professionalism to the Unit.
+He redefined the membership rules, instituted a high standard of conduct, and introduced several changes that have brought greater professionalism to the Unit.
 When Denny was appointed Captain of the Guard, the mantle was passed to Pete Smith, retired Deputy Chief from the Elmhurst Police Department.
 The Unit prospered and Pete remained at the helm for 13 years.

 In 2019, Richard Schak, retired Sergeant and longtime homicide detective from the Chicago Police Department was appointed Chief.
 The Medinah Police Unit continues to prosper both in numbers and stature.
 We are a viable Parade Unit.
-We participate in Medinah’s parades, provide security at selected Medinah functions, and provide fellowship with fellow Law Enforcement Officers from many different jurisdictions.
+We participate in Medinah’s parades, provide security at selected Medinah functions, and provide fellowship amongst our Nobility and with fellow Law Enforcement Officers from many different jurisdictions.

 All members of the Shrine are welcome to petition for membership.
 So, if you are an active or retired Law Enforcement Officer, or a dedicated member of the Shrine interested in serving Medinah is an important way, we’d like to invite you to become a member of a Unit that has a long and proud tradition.

-For more information contact: Chief, Pete Smith at email@example.com
+For more information contact: Chief, Rich Schak at Rschak@hotmail.com